-The bill amends and reenacts specific provisions of Louisiana's election law, particularly R.S.
-18:1315(C)(3)(a) and 1317, to enhance the reporting and documentation processes related to absentee by mail and early voting ballots.
-It establishes that if a challenge to a ballot is upheld, the board must not only mark the ballot as "rejected" but also record the reason for the rejection in the state voter registration computer system.
-Additionally, the board is required to notify the voter of the challenge and its cause within four business days, using a form provided by the secretary of state.
+The bill amends R.S.
+18:1315(C)(3)(a) and 1317 to enhance the reporting and record-keeping requirements related to absentee by mail and early voting ballots.
+Specifically, it mandates that if a challenge to a ballot is sustained, the registrar must record the reason for the rejection in the state voter registration computer system.
+Additionally, the board of election supervisors is required to notify the voter in writing about the challenge and its cause, using a form provided by the secretary of state.

-Furthermore, the bill mandates the secretary of state to create uniform rules for reviewing and addressing deficiencies in absentee ballots.
-It requires the maintenance of records for all rejected ballots, including detailed statistics on the number of rejections and their reasons, which must be published on the secretary of state's website as part of post-election data.
+Furthermore, the bill stipulates that the secretary of state must establish uniform processes for reviewing and addressing deficiencies in absentee by mail ballots.
+It also requires the maintenance of records for all ballots rejected under the specified provisions, including detailed statistics on the total number of rejections per parish and the reasons for these rejections.
+This information must be included in the post-election statistical data published on the secretary of state's website.
 The effective date for these changes is set for July 1, 2025.

 SB384 Engrossed: 18:1309(D)(1)